eclipse-iofog/iofog.org/content/docs/2.0.0/writing-microservices/overview.md

   ports: []
 ```

-Then you can redeploy your microservice to update its yaml configuration file:
+Then you can redeploy your microservice to update its YAML configuration file:

 ```console
 $ iofogctl deploy -f my-microservice.yaml